A cell decomposition of the Fulton MacPherson operad: Cellular structure of the open moduli space

 \begin{Prop} The projection $\C_k \to \C'_k$ is a trivial principal $S^1$-bundle and so $\C_k \cong \C'_k \times S^1$. \end{Prop} To see this consider the continuous section $\C'_k \to \C_k$ that assigns as base point of an unbased cactus the first point of the lobe $2$ encountered after lobe $1$ by moving along the cactus according to the orientation of the lobes.

 Let $Tr_k^{1} \subset Tr_k$ be the subspace of the labelled trees with $k$ leaves with all black vertices labelled by the maximum possible value 1. \begin{Prop} (Egger \cite{Egger}) There is a $\Sigma_k$-equivariant homeomorphism $\C'_k \cong Tr_k^{1}$. \end{Prop} \begin{proof} A labelled tree in $Tr_k^{1}$ has no edges between black vertices.
 Its only parameters are of the form $g_i(e)$, where $e$ is an edge going into a white vertex $v_i$.
 If we collapse all edges, then we obtain a planar unbased cactus with the lenghts of the arcs between intersection points specified by the same parameters.
 The lobes of the cactus correspond to the white vertices.
-The correspondence between $\C'_k$ and $Tr_k^{1}$ is bicontinuous and $\Sigma_k$-equivariant. \end{proof}
+The following picture describes a cactus and the corresponding tree.